 Literature review, the aim of which is to demonstrate your knowledge of the previous research on the theme and to provide theoretical background for addressing the problem under research.
+The theoretical part is one third, while the empirical part is two thirds of the body of the paper.
+Depending on the theme, the BA paper is based on 25 theoretical sources.
+Theories are taken from well-known books in the field.

 Empirical research, which provides the empirical data used to validate the proposed hypothesis or answer the research questions.
-The empirical part comprises
+The empirical part comprises: